seanslma/maki/Azure/AKS/AKS.md

 # AKS

+- Fully managed Kubernetes service on Azure;
+- easy to deploy and manage containerized applications;
+- remove the burden of managing the underlying infrastructure for the Kubernetes deployment.

 ## Kubernetes
   * an open-source platform used to manage containerized workloads
   * able to provide a DNS name to your container